parthsarkar17/tentative-coconut/paper-blogpost/post.md

 there could be pointers into and out of the _space as a whole_, clearly outlining when to free this large chunk of space.

-(Side note: a while after this point was brought up, it occurred to me that this is close to what a programmer would do to manually manage memory.
+(Side note: a while after this point was brought up, it occurred to us that this is close to what a programmer would do to manually manage memory.
 It seems buggy to free individual nodes during processing, so they might just free the whole section when they're sure they've finished their computation.
 This goes back to a meta-discussion-point about how there's still GC research to be done to fill the gap between automatic, GC-managed memory and manual memory management).